 Adrenergic Agonists for Glaucoma

 These medicines are given in eyedrop form.
-A commonly used adrenergic agonist (brimonidine tartrate) eyedrop has a purple bottle cap.
+The bottle has a purple cap.
 If you need to use more than one type of eyedrop, you may need to take each medicine in a certain order.
-You can use the color of the bottle cap to help you remember when to use each type of eyedrop.
+You can use the color of the bottle cap to help you keep track of each type of eyedrop.

 If you are using more than one type of eyedrop, wait 5 minutes between the different eyedrop medicines.